mlcommons/dynabench/new_builder_evaluation/readme.md

    ![folder_name](img/folder_name.png)

-7. Click on your bucket
+7. Click on your bucket.

    ![click your buicket](img/click_bucket_again.png)

-8. Click on permissions and the click on edit
+8. Click on permissions and the click on edit.

     ![bucket_permissions](img/bucket_permissions.png)

-9. paste the following permissions
+9. paste the following permissions.

     ``` json
     {